-Honors Program students successfully transfer to colleges and universities across the country.
+Honors Transfer Program students successfully transfer to colleges and universities across the country.
 However, we have a special arrangement with the UCLA College of Letters and Sciences Transfer Alliance Program (TAP).
-Students who complete at least 60 units in a pattern that satisfies both the UC lower division and major course requirements, complete at least 18 Honors units including four (4) formal Honors classes within these 60 units, and maintain an overall grade point average of 3.25 in UC-transferable units, are eligible for TAP certification.
+Students who complete at least 60 units in a pattern that satisfies both the UC lower division and major course requirements, complete at least 15 Honors units by taking five (5)

+formal Honors classes within these 60 units, and maintain an overall grade point average of 3.25 in UC-transferable units, are eligible for TAP certification.